Landing Zone

 -

-Under Select additional Regions for governance select all regions where you plan to operate.
+Under Select additional Regions for governance, choose all regions where operations will occur.

 Screenshot